rojberr/data-analytics-best-players/README.md

 I decided to use https://www.kaggle.com/ as the data provider, because it has a lot of free and reliable data (some of which may be old, be it should be enought for this demonstration project).

-## c) Create database and fill it with your collected data
+## d) Fill the database with your collected data

-I was thinking about Google BigQuery, SQLite3, but finally I have chosen Postgres in Dockerized enviroment.

 To create a Docker database and fill it with data from CSV use my docker-compose.yml (I'm assuming you have Docker installed on your system ^^ If not, try: [Docker intallation manual](https://docs.docker.com/engine/install/)).

 Run: